 A significant number of these contracts is also set aside to small businesses such as women-owned small businesses (WOSB), small disadvantaged businesses (SDB), service-disabled veteran-owned small businesses (SDVOSB), and to small businesses operating in a HUBZone.

 This makes the federal government the largest customer of construction services in the country, and a fairly reliable one at that.
 Contractors who specialize in working on federal or state construction projects have long noted that one of the greatest benefits of this type of work is that it keeps coming in even when the private sector slows down.
+Examples of large construction projects include the recent border wall project and the Denver International Airport (DEN) Great Hall renovation.

 And for those contractors who manage to get a grip on what’s required of them, and are able to follow all the strict regulations that come with working on public jobs, the payout is well worth the effort.